Mawi137/ngx-image-cropper/README.md

     }
     imageCropped(event: ImageCroppedEvent) {
       this.croppedImage = this.sanitizer.bypassSecurityTrustUrl(event.objectUrl);
-      // event.blob can be used to upload the result image }
+      // event.blob can be used to upload the cropped image }
     imageLoaded(image: LoadedImage) {
         // show cropper